murat-cileli/php-reports/README.md

 Download https://github.com/murat-cileli/php-reports or install via Composer.

 #6.
 Generating Reports
-You can pass values to template variables and generate your report in few line a code.
+You can pass values to template variables and generate your report using only a few lines of code.

 ```php
 $pr = new PHPReports('f9nb3k8bzfumne6g6yu6fu4d');